 - Hung a sheet of greenboard on the sink wall in bathroom.

-- (Mostly) installed the washer (including wiring the electrical, hooking up hoses, and leveling the machine).
+- (Mostly) installed the washer (including wiring the electrical, hooking up hoses, and leveling the machine).- Cut up branches and put in garbage can for pickup.

 - Got angry again about not standing up for my original closet/laundry room layout, as we now have about 3 feet on each side for usable closet space.